eslawski/react-iiif-viewer/README.md

 ### Components

 #### Viewer
-A no frills viewer that displays one image at a time.
+A basic viewer that displays one image at a time.

 ```
 import { Viewer } from "react-iiif-viewer"